What Causes Lack of Enamel?

 A developmental condition that is characterized by a drop-off in the mineral or calcium content of the enamel.
 In case it gets severe, it can lead the teeth to look translucent.
 It is hypomineralization that causes “soft enamel.”
 Even though this is more prevalent than hypoplasia, it isn’t the most common cause of lack of enamel.

-Enamel erosion is the most regular cause for the lack of enamel.
+Enamel erosion is the most regular cause of the lack of enamel.
 It occurs when the enamel is worn away because of damage from acid, abrasions, chemicals, and injury.
 Let’s talk about some of the most common causes of enamel erosion:

 Calcium is the building block of healthy tooth enamel.
 Unluckily, when you let your teeth be exposed to acid, it can cause the calcium to leach from the enamel.
 This may cause acid erosion.
 Acid comes from many sources; to mention a few carbonated soft drinks, fruit, sugary sweets, wine, fruit juice, sour candy, stomach acid, and medication.

 This is the physical wear and tear on your tooth surface.
 To put it in simple words, it takes place due to brushing teeth too hard, using an inappropriate toothbrush, and improper flossing techniques.
 Biting on hard objects may be responsible for this as well.